aws-samples/amazon-transcribe-live-meeting-assistant/lma-meetingassist-setup-stack/README_QBUSINESS.md

 # Amazon Q Business integration in LMA

-Amazon Q is a new generative AI-powered application that helps users get work done.
-Amazon Q can become your tailored business expert and let you discover content, brainstorm ideas, or create summaries using your company’s data safely and securely.
+Amazon Q is a generative AI-powered application that helps users get work done.
+Amazon Q Business can become your tailored business expert and let you discover content, brainstorm ideas, or create summaries using your company’s data safely and securely.
 For more information see: [Introducing Amazon Q, a new generative AI-powered assistant](https://aws.amazon.com/blogs/aws/introducing-amazon-q-a-new-generative-ai-powered-assistant-preview).

-Now you can bring Amazon Q into your online meetings using Live Meeting Assistant (LMA) - to get answers to questions or to fact check what's said, based on your company data.
+Now you can bring Amazon Q Business into your online meetings using Live Meeting Assistant (LMA) - to get answers to questions or to fact check what's said, based on your company data.

 ## Overall Flow of integrating with Q Business in LMA